Bcummings32/Project-1-Soccer-Scores/README.md

 # Project-1-Soccer-Scores

-This is a group project that uses web APIs to get soccer team and player stats, as well as current matches.
+This is a group project that uses web APIs to get team & player stats for soccer & American football, as well as current matches.

 Technologies Used:
 -HTML